 What do we fund?

-MAS Foundation has been established to make a difference to the health of people in New Zealand, particularly those communities traditionally underserved by our health system.
+The MAS Foundation has been established to make a difference to the health and wellbeing of people in New Zealand, particularly those communities traditionally underserved by our health system.

 We support people and projects that have a strong focus on: